sharkymark/v2-templates/gcp-rdp-visual-studio/README.md

 # Visual Studio IDE on a Windows VM in Google Cloud

+> Updated 2023-04-21 using Coder parameters and only project_id as a Terraform variable

 ### Apps included
 1. A web-based terminal
 1. Microsoft Windows Server 2022 or 2019 (user-prompted)